Forest Elf or Fairy Costume

 Since this is a Halloween costume, you can and should of course let your imagination take this costume to whatever you want it to be.
 That’s the fun part of dressing up.
 I just thought it was also interesting to address the history behind the stories about elves and fairies.
 Since I’m from Germany (born and raised), I especially find Germanic folklore interesting and forest elves often appear in those stories.
 They also appear in Norse and old English folklore.

-- leaf branches in different colors from any yard
+- leaf branches in different colors and sizes from any yard

 - flat elastic string cord